-Support for the buyout program will address immediate needs and support the County's long-term hazard mitigation strategy by helping to reduce impacts from future flood events by acquiring developed properties which suffer repeated flood impacts and return them to undeveloped space.
-This space can then serve as passive&n tivities funded through this program will meet the National Objectives requirement under the authorizing statute for CDBG-MIT funds.
+The acquisition of property is an eligible CDBG activity as described in 24 CFR 570.201 (a).
+All ativities funded through this program will meet the National Objectives requirement under the authorizing statute for CDBG-MIT funds.
 This project meets the CDBG-MIT defined Urgent Needs Mitigation (UNM) National Objective.
 Projects utilizing the CDBG-MIT UNM National Objective must indicate that they meet the following two criteria;

-1. Addresses the current and future risks as identified in the grantee's Mitigation Needs Assessment of most impacted and distressed areas; and in a "measurable and verifiable reduction in the risk of loss of life and property" by directly removing property owners and structures from flood prone areas.
+1. Addresses the current and future risks as identified in the grantee's Mitigation Needs Assessment of most impacted and distressed areas; and the Hazard Mitigation Assessment included in this plan.
+Additionally, the project will result in a "measurable and verifiable reduction in the risk of loss of life and property" by directly removing property owners and structures from flood prone areas.
 With these criteria being met the project can qualify under the UNM National Objective.
 Geographic Area: